Blockchain Scalability Problems and Solutions

 Externalized Multiparty Channels

-The Ethereum team has proposed a method in which multi-party channels outside the network can hold state on behalf of others.
-The team named this structure the Plasma blockchain.
+The Ethereum blockchain development team has proposed a method in which multi-party channels outside the network can hold state on behalf of others.
+The solidity smart contract development company named this structure the Plasma blockchain.
 For funds held in the Plasma chain, it allows deposit and withdrawal of funds into the Plasma blockchain, while state transitions are carried out with the help of Proof-of Fraud.
 This makes it possible to ensure operability and interchangeability since it allows withdrawing funds.
 The accounting of the Plasma block corresponds to the funds stored in the main chain (Plasma is not intended for compatibility with fractional reserve banking designs.)

 A large number of transactions can be assigned in this chain with minimal data reaching the parent blockchain.
 Any participant can transfer money to anyone, including transfers to participants not in the existing set of participants.
 These transfers can withdraw funds into the parent blockchain’s token.